How Do I Register for VAT?

 What are the consequences of registering for VAT late?

-How much you’ll be fined is on a sliding scale, dictated by how late you are to register, and how much you owe in VAT.
+Failing to register your business for VAT when it should be will almost certainly result in a penalty from HMRC.
+The fine is worked out on a sliding scale dictated by how late you are to register, and how much you owe in VAT.

-This will still be the case even if you didn’t charge VAT to your customers at the time the sale was made.
-Yep, that means that it’s coming out of the business, instead of the customers’ pockets!
+And yes, you’ll need to pay that even if you didn’t charge VAT to your customers at the time the sale was made, so it’s coming out of the business instead of the customers’ pockets!

-However, if a customer is VAT-registered, you can raise a VAT-only invoice and request this from them retrospectively.
+If a customer is VAT-registered, you could always raise a VAT-only invoice and request this from them retrospectively.
 But you know, it doesn’t exactly make for great customer relationships, which is why it’s so crucial to get all your VAT ducks in line at the right time.

 VAT Software